paldepind/union-type/README.md

 # union-type-js
 A small JavaScript library for defining and using union types.

-# What & Why

-Union types are a way to group different types together.
+Union types are a way to group different values together.
 You can think of them as a powerful form of enums with the possibility to have additional data associated with the possible values.

-# Usage
+## Usage

-## Defining a union type
+### Defining a union type

 union-type-js exports a single function `Type`.
 Union types are created by passing the `Type` function a definition object.